AllianceSoftware/alliance-platform-py/README.md

    1. Update `.github/workflows/release.yml` and add the token under the `env` for the `Create Release Pull Request or Publish to pypi` step.
 7. Create a `docs` dir, see existing package for an example.
    1. Create an entry in `docs/conf.py` under `multiproject_projects` for the new package.
    2. In readthedocs.org, a new project needs to be created.
-To do this, import the https://github.com/AllianceSoftware/alliance-platform-py repo again, but name it according to the package name (`alliance-platform-<name>`).
+To do this, import the <https://github.com/AllianceSoftware/alliance-platform-py> repo again, but name it according to the package name (`alliance-platform-<name>`).
    3. Under the new project, go to Settings and Environment Variables.
 Add a new variable `PROJECT` and name it the same as what the key in `multiple_projects` is.
+Check the 'Public' checkbox so it can be used in pull requests.
    4. Go to Automation Rules and add a rule for detecting version tags.
 Set it to a custom match on tags with the pattern `alliance-platform-NAME@\d\.\d\.\d` (where NAME is replaced with the package name)
-   5. Under settings check the `Build pull requests for this project:` option
+   5. Under settings check the `Build pull requests for this project:` option.
+Set the `URL versioning scheme` to `Multiple versions without translations`
    6. Then, under the main `alliance-platform` settings you can add it as a subproject.